luctiemessen/luctiemessen.github.io/src/pages/blog/pure-css-ios-alert.md

 }
 ```

-Note that I only use -webkit prefixes, in the final result I also included the -moz prefix but since the code is apart from the prefix identical I think it is a waste of screen real-estate to put all browser specific stuff here.
+Note that I only use <code>-webkit</code> prefixes, in the final result I also included the <code>-moz</code> prefix but since the code is apart from the prefix identical I think it is a waste of screen real-estate to put all browser specific stuff here.

 The animation starts at 0% and ends at 100% (obviously).
 The initial scaling size is 0 making the message invisible.
 After the second stop the message is at a 110% size and then scales down to 80% finishing at 100%.